reflex-dev/reflex-web/docs/library/forms/select-ll.md

 ### Submitting a Form with Select

-When a select is part of a form, the `name` prop of the `rdxt.select_root` sets the key that will be submitted with the form data.
+When a select is part of a form, the `name` prop of the `rx.select.root` sets the key that will be submitted with the form data.

-The `value` prop of `rdxt.select_item` provides the value to be associated with the `name` key when the form is submitted with that item selected.
+The `value` prop of `rx.select.item` provides the value to be associated with the `name` key when the form is submitted with that item selected.

-When the `required` prop of the `rdxt.select_root` is `True`, it indicates that the user must select a value before the form may be submitted.
+When the `required` prop of the `rx.select.root` is `True`, it indicates that the user must select a value before the form may be submitted.

 ```python demo exec
 class FormSelectState(rx.State):